Chuitna River

-The Chuitna River, sometimes called the Chuit, emerges from a broad expanse of forest and wetlands west of Anchorage and drains into Cook Inlet.
+The Chuitna River, sometimes called the Chuit, emerges from a broad expanse of forest and wetlands west of Anchorage, Alaska and drains into Cook Inlet.
 The river and its tributaries support all five species of Pacific salmon, Dolly Varden and trout, and the region is home to abundant wildlife, including moose, wolves, and bears.
 The area attracts sports fishing and hunting enthusiasts, and supports subsistence hunting and fishing activities.
 River fish stocks enhance Cook Inlet salmon populations.

 Description

-The Chuitna's 25 mi length courses from its headwaters at the base of the Alaska Range to its mouth at Cook Inlet between the remote Alaska villages of Tyonek and Beluga on the west shore of upper Cook Inlet.
+The Chuitna's 25 mi length courses from its headwaters at the base of the Alaska Range to its mouth at Cook Inlet between the remote Alaskan villages of Tyonek and Beluga on the west shore of upper Cook Inlet.
 The waterway and its tributaries are vital to the subsistence lifestyles of local residents whose villages are not connected to Alaska's road system.
-Though marked on some maps as "highways," the only roads in the area are primitive structures left behind from past oil and gas exploration and logging activities.
+Though marked on some maps as highways, the only roads in the area are primitive structures left behind from past oil and gas exploration and logging activities.
 The piedmont lowlands are covered in birch, poplar, and spruce forests and muskeg.
 Toward the northwest, the topography rises to a treeless plateau that extends to the Alaska Range.
 The local climate varies between maritime and continental, with annual rainfall measuring about 100 cm in the Chuitna River basin.